Delphinoid/futurism-setup/README.md

 # What is this?

 This repository simply contains a guide for setting up Futurism, and some extra files needed for doing so.
+It also contains fixes for certain functionality that was broken in the original version.